 - Health Conditions

-8 Types of Pillows You Can Chose From:
+8 Types of Pillows You Can Choose From:

 - Feather.
 Usually inexpensive, soft, easy to shape, durable, have a good lifespan.
 The feather quills can quite often poke through even the toughest cover.
 Do not offer a lot of support or height – not great for side sleepers, will need regular fluffing and shaking to get back into shape, not great for allergy sufferers